danielmsrodrigues/pedacos-de-aventura/README.md

 <hr/>

-Disclaimer:This website does not have a booking system to prevent potential confusion.
+Disclaimer: This website does not have a booking system to prevent potential confusion.
 Users are advised not to attempt any reservations.

+Still in development...